Top 25 Most Common Scrap Metals

 Sealed Units

-Also known as compressors these are found in a variety of items you can find around your house such as A/C units, refrigerators, and most other types of appliances that keep things cold.
-Do make sure that all of the oil is drained out of these units prior to scrapping.
+Also known as compressors, these are found in a variety of items you can find around your house, such as A/C units, refrigerators, and most other types of appliances that keep things cold.
+Ensure all the oil is drained out of these units before scrapping.
 Some yards will even pay you for the oil that is drained as well.

 Learn More